VigneshVSV/hololinked/doc/source/installation.rst

      - repository containing example code discussed in this documentation
    * - hololinked-portal
      - https://github.com/VigneshVSV/hololinked-portal.git
-     - GUI to access ``Thing``s and interact with their properties, actions and events.
+     - GUI to view your devices' properties, actions and events.